Updated December 2023

 Although the Ramadan fasting hours vary around the world, they can generally be described as ‘from dawn till dusk,’ meaning that Muslims are not allowed to drink, eat, and engage in husband-wife intimacy for as long as the sun is still out.

-It’s important to note, however, that due to the cycle of the moon, Ramadan dates vary in different countries albeit typically only by a day.
-So the answer to the question of when Ramadan 2022 starts would largely depend on where you live.
+It’s important to note, however, that due to the cycle of the moon, Ramadan dates vary in different countries, albeit typically only by a day.
+So the answer to the question of when Ramadan 2024 starts would largely depend on where you live.

-Many other countries celebrating Ramadan are likely to also observe the Holy Month starting from the 3rd of April.
-These countries are Indonesia, Malaysia, Brunei, Iran, Oman, Saudi Arabia, Jordan, Syria, Libya, Algeria, Morocco, Mauritania, and most non-Arab countries in Africa.
+Many other countries celebrating Ramadan are likely to also observe the Holy Month starting from the 12th of March.

 Essentially, the difference in fasting hours is due to the varying length of the day from one region to another.
-This has to do with the time of the year, distance from the equator and some other sciency stuff that make the sun appear longer or shorter depending on where you are.
+This has to do with the time of the year, distance from the equator, and some other sciency stuff that makes the sun appear longer or shorter depending on where you are.

 Places with the longest fasting hours

-In the capital city of Warsaw, Poland, Muslims must endure a punishing 18.5 hours fast.
+In the capital city of Reykjavik, Iceland, Muslims must endure a punishing 18-hour-long fast.

 London, United Kingdom

 The largest city and the capital of England and the United Kingdom, London also has the longest fasting hours for Muslims.
-A total of 16 to 17 hours of daylight makes completing a fast here a monumental feat.
+A total of 15 to 16 hours of daylight makes completing a fast here a monumental feat.

-The capital and the most populous city of France, Paris also holds the longest fasting hours for the year 2022.
-The Muslims in Paris must find it within themselves to persevere through 16 to 17 hours of submission.
+The capital and the most populous city of France, Paris, also holds the longest fasting hours for the year 2023.
+The Muslims in Paris must find it within themselves to persevere through 15 hours and 54 minutes of submission.

-This northernmost country in North America challenges a Muslim’s resolve by offering 15 to 16 hours of fasting time.
+This northernmost country in North America challenges a Muslim’s resolve by offering 15 hours and 12 minutes of fasting time.
 Those performing the Ramadan fast in Ottawa are advised to keep themselves fit by providing themselves with sufficient nutrition intake during their suhoor.